The Negro Family: The Case For National Action: Reception and following debate

 In his 2003 book Aberrations in Black, Roderick Ferguson noted how Black nationalists had resisted the report's suggestion that the state should, in essence, bolster Black men's masculinity by providing economic assistance.
-Although he agreed that Black men needed to take back the role of the patriarch, Ferguson argued that the Moynihan Report generated hegemonic narratives about minority communities and nationalist sentiments in the Black community.
+Ferguson argued that the Moynihan Report generated hegemonic narratives about minority communities and nationalist sentiments in the Black community.
 Ferguson's analysis of the report informed his own Queer of Color Critique.

 African-American libertarian economist Walter E. Williams lauded the report for its findings.
 He said, "The solutions to the major problems that confront many Black people won't be found in the political arena, especially not in Washington or state capitols."
 Thomas Sowell, another African-American libertarian economist, praised the report on several occasions, beginning with his 1975 book Race and Economics.
 In 1998, he stated that Moynihan may have written "the last honest government report on race."
 In 2015, Sowell asserted that time had proven Moynihan's core idea correct that African-American poverty was less a result of racism and more a result of single-parent families: "One key fact that keeps getting ignored is that the poverty rate among Black married couples has been in single digits every year since 1994."

-In a 2008 article in National Review, Political commentator Heather Mac Donald wrote: "Conservatives of all stripes routinely praise Daniel Patrick Moynihan's prescience for warning in 1965 that the breakdown of the black family threatened the achievement of racial equality.
+In a 2008 article in National Review, conservative political commentator Heather Mac Donald wrote: "Conservatives of all stripes routinely praise Daniel Patrick Moynihan's prescience for warning in 1965 that the breakdown of the black family threatened the achievement of racial equality.
 They rightly blast those liberals who denounced Moynihan's report."